roncli/roncli.com/README.md

         npm install

+4. Install the node modules from the /ronc.li directory:

+        npm install

 4. Add /roncli.com/assets/js/publicConfig.js and /roncli.com/server/privateConfig.js.
 See below for file contents.
 5. Run the following command to compile and run the web server:

         grunt all

+    If you also wish to run the ronc.li application, run the following command from /ronc.li to run the web server:

+        node index.js

 publicConfig.js
 ===============